-- When is Golden Week in 2021 and 2022?
+- When is Golden Week in 2023?

-- What holidays are on Golden Week?
+- What Holidays Make Up Golden Week?

 - The Best destinations during Golden Week

-When is Golden Week in 2021 and 2022?
+When is Golden Week in 2023?

-What holidays are on Golden Week?
+What Holidays Make Up Golden Week?

 Showa Day (April 29th)